 Conclusion

-Courier and shipping carbon is our biggest carbon footprints, and free delivery actually increased the volume of products we shipped but the orders were much smaller than usual.
+Courier and shipping carbon is our biggest carbon footprints, and free delivery actually increased the volume of products we shipped.

-Free delivery created a climate of little and often ordering, rather than our current model, which is most of our UK customers order to meet our free delivery amount (£75.00), to put it simply, Free delivery removed the cost barrier so people ordered in smaller quantities more often, leading to 400% more shipping carbon per customer.
+Free delivery created a climate of little and often ordering, to put it simply, Free delivery removed the cost barrier so people ordered in smaller quantities more often, leading to 400% more shipping carbon per customer, which is one of the factors as to why we scrapped free delivery.

 We have tried them all, and we do mean them all, and we have come to the conclusion that courier firms are the only industry where you can not provide the service and product you advertise, and still feel that you shouldn't refund the customer for lost or damaged deliveries, we have long given up on trying to navigate their time consuming systems to get 4 first class stamps , yes this really happened 4 hours spent chasing up a missing item and filling out a claim form and a missing order worth £32.19 for 4 first class stamps.